 Fig. 8 MIT Incision at the End of Surgery

-The most important advantage of MIT is a lot less pain after surgery, and therefore minimal use of pain medications.
+The most important advantage of minimally invasive thyroid surgery (MIT) is a lot less pain after surgery, and therefore minimal use of pain medications.
 The reason for the less pain is that the technique is, exactly as the title states, less invasive and thus a lot less traumatic to the tissue.
 Although the small incision size seems to be a great advantage, and it is, it represents how minimal the trauma to the normal tissue of the neck is in MIT.
 When the tissue is traumatized less, there is going to be less pain and a lot faster recovery, as well as a much shorter hospital stay.
 Our patients who have a total thyroidectomy done, usually stay overnight, and some even go home the same day.
 Patients who have a hemi-thyroidectomy go home on the same day.
 The blood loss during MIT is usually minimal and we do not use drains.